burnish3d/ACNH_pixel_color/README.md

-# keyval
+# ACNH_pixel_color
-A program to associate keys in one text file with values in another
+A program to ID values with h/v/b values for pixel art in ACNH.